2017 was an up and down year for news. Multicultural media also felt every bit of it.

 Undoubtedly, 2018 will challenge American society with many more complex issues, but with diverse voices to guide us through the many sides and stories, we will continue to live up to our ideals as a diverse and inclusive society.

 The multicultural market will continue to play a huge role next year.
-Stay up to date on trends and news by opting into one of our multicultural media lists.
-Journalists and bloggers can email our multicultural audience director at Jessica.Alas@cision.com for more information.
-Or, follow us on Twitter @PRNMltCult.
+Stay up to date on trends and news by adding relevant codes to your PR Newswire for Journalists newsfeed.
+And follow us on Twitter @PRNMltCult.

 Nicole Howard is an associate product manager at Cision, as well as an editor and freelance writer.
 When not working or reading, she enjoys word puzzles and the outdoors.